cli-d 0.1.0

 first needs to be created.

-An arguments struct is any type of struct that has members with the attribute @Parameter
+An arguments struct is any type of struct that has members with the attribute @Parameter.

-After creating the struct it can be parsed using the parseArguments
+After creating the struct it can be parsed using the parseArguments function.

 import clid;